My name is Wally, and this is my about me page.

 He made me a charge tab for these costs.
 I would deliver him eggs and vegetables weekly throughout the year until my debt was paid off.

 Then the following year, I did the same again.
-I always had new clothes for school and my old school clothes for working on the farm.
+I always had new clothes for school and old school clothes for working on the farm.

 Next, I also bartered for a new bigger bike the same way from the local Western Auto store, and he also became a customer.